Everything You Need To Know About Deep Cycle Batteries

 How Long Do Deep Cycle Batteries Last?

 The lifespan of a deep cycle battery is affected by a few factors.
 More factors impact the life of a lead-acid battery than lithium.
-In other words, lead-acid batteries are easier to abuse.
-Proper maintenance can extend the life, as well as discharge and charge it correctly.
+In other words, lead-acid batteries are more likely to be damaged than lithium batteries.
+Proper maintenance, as well as properly charging and discharging can extend the battery’s lifespan.
 Improper watering, over-discharging, over-charging, and under-charging a lead-acid battery regularly can greatly reduce its lifespan.

 Lithium batteries don’t require watering, so the issue of improper watering is eliminated.
-Lithium batteries are not damaged by a partial state of charge, or under-charging, so that issue is also eliminated.
-Lithium batteries can be damaged if they are severely over-discharge or if they are charged at a high current below freezing temperatures, thereby reducing lifespan.
+They are also not damaged by a partial state of charge, or under-charging, so those issues are also eliminated.
+RELiON lithium batteries also come with a built-in smart BMS that helps protect the batteries, which further extends the batteries’ lifespans.

 Which Deep Cycle Battery Should You Choose?

-Now you understand a little about deep cycle batteries.
-It's obvious why they are important for many different applications.
+Now that you know more about deep cycle batteries, you understand why they are important for a wide range of applications.
 If you still have questions about which battery to choose for your needs, don't hesitate to contact us!
 We'll be happy to answer your questions and help you decide on the right battery.